Google AdsMarch 2026 · 11 min read

 What are good Google Ads benchmarks in Switzerland?

 In practical terms, that means three things.
 First, CPCs are higher than most small businesses expect.
 Second, conversion tracking matters more, because smaller markets give you less data and less room for wasted spend.
 Third, budget discipline matters: underfunded campaigns often never collect enough signal for smart bidding to work properly.
+The Swiss market punishes vague setup faster than bigger markets do because there is less slack in the system.
+Weak accounts get exposed sooner here.

 Horizontal bar chart showing Swiss Google Ads CPC benchmarks by industry in 2026